mbasagoitia/musician-website/public/content/pages/teaching/teaching.md

   Beethoven</p>

-  "Music expresses that which cannot be said and on which it is imposible to be silent."       -Victor Hugo</p>
+  "Music expresses that which cannot be said and on which it is impossible to be silent."       -Victor Hugo</p>